Book a call

 Today, I serve as a Lead Instructor in an NBHWC-approved mental health coach training program, where I support hundreds of coaches as they prepare to step into real-world practice.

-I have seen firsthand how disorienting the space after certification can feel.
+And I've seen firsthand — again and again — how disorienting the space after certification can feel.

 The lessons are complete.